 While it was interesting in learning the traditional method, I do like using this shortcut recipe by using rice flour instead.
 One important thing to remember is, since rice flour has a tendency to be lumpy, you need to sift the rice flour and baking powder over the wet ingredients to prevent a lumpy batter.

 Puto cooking tips

-- Use rice flour, not glutinous rice flour.
-There is a big difference between rice flour and glutinous rice flour and you cannot substitute one for the other.
+- Use rice flour, not glutinous or sweet rice flour.
+There is a big difference between rice flour and glutinous (sweet) rice flour and you cannot substitute one for the other.
 Glutinous rice flour is often used for mochi and can make your puto very, very sticky and dense as opposed to light and airy.

 - Sift the rice flour and baking powder over the wet ingredients to prevent lumps in your batter.
 The less lumps, the smoother and lighter your puto will be after steaming.

 - Add some coconut milk to amplify the flavor.
 I like using coconut milk with some of the water that pairs well with the rice flavor.

 - Use silicone mini muffin molds.
 Using silicone molds is the easiest way to steam and remove the puto.
 I purchased a mini silicone muffin mold and cut it in half to fit into my steamer.
 You can also buy individual molds.

 - Steam over medium heat to prevent overcooking or drying out the puto.
 Also, make sure you don’t run out of water in your pan while steaming.